choojs/website/content/docs/state-machines/index.md

 ----
 text:
-If you work in software long enough, you'll have to deal with legacy codebases. but you'll also have had the chance to start projects from scratch.
+If you work in software long enough, you'll have to deal with legacy codebases.
+But you'll also have had the chance to start projects from scratch.
 And eventually you'll see your project become a legacy codebase itself.

 A big challenge in software engineering is: "how do we keep applications maintainable?"
-Because if software isn't maintainable, it can be hard to change, and get other people involved.
+Because if software isn't maintainable, it can be hard to change and get other people involved.
 This is not great for many reasons, but most
 importantly: it makes working with the code less fun!